Genetic Engineering (song): Reception and legacy

 Solo artist Moby named "Genetic Engineering" as an important record in his life, while The Time Frequency's Jon Campbell hailed it as OMD's best track.
 Covers of the song were released by the indie bands Another Sunny Day and Eggs.
-Critics have compared the track to "Fitter Happier", a 1997 song by rock group Radiohead (who have cited Dazzle Ships, the parent album of "Genetic Engineering", as an influence).
+Critics have compared the track to "Fitter Happier", a 1997 song by rock group Radiohead.
 Theon Weber in Stylus saw the Radiohead track as "deeply indebted".

 Frontman McCluskey has noted that the song is not an attack on genetic engineering, as many – including radio presenter Dave Lee Travis – have assumed.
 McCluskey professed to be "very positive about the subject", adding, "People didn't listen to the lyrics...
 I think they automatically assumed it would be anti."

 B-side

 The song "4-Neu" was featured on the B-side of both the 7" and 12" versions.
 It was not included on the Dazzle Ships album and remained exclusive to this release until its inclusion on Navigation: The OMD B-Sides (2001), and then on the remastered special edition of Dazzle Ships in 2008.
 The song continues the band's tradition of including more experimental tracks as B-sides to singles.
 Its title is a tribute to German krautrock band Neu!, who were an important influence on McCluskey and keyboardist Paul Humphreys prior to OMD.
 "4-Neu" was never performed live until the special performance of Dazzle Ships at The Museum of Liverpool in November 2014 and at the Dazzle Ships / Architecture & Morality live performances in London and Germany in May 2016.